 - Encounter with deer and other wildlife if you are lucky.

 - Totally unexploited and less crowded trekking route

 - Exceptional photographic destination

-Lamjung trekking is non-touristy trekking trail in Annapurna region.
+Lamjung trekking is a non-touristy trekking trail in the Annapurna region.
 This is a rarely-trekked area that traverses a range of terrain from low land villages and terraced fields up to Nepal major Gurung village of Siklish.
 This trekking offers beautiful Himalayan scenery including Annapurna and Manaslu Himalayan range etc, beautiful landscape, lush valley, mixed Nepalese culture, and serene atmosphere.

 Lamjung trekking commences from Besisahar which is about 179 km from Kathmandu.
 The trail goes after Ghalegaun which offers the majestic backdrops of the Annapurna range, Manaslu and Lamjung Himal.
-The trail passes through the Rhododendron forest full with a diverse range of flora and fauna and beautiful landscapes.
-We get the opportunity to explore Gurung and Ghale settlement in upper parts.
+The trail passes through the Rhododendron forest full of a diverse range of flora and fauna and beautiful landscapes.
+We get the opportunity to explore Gurung and Ghale settlement in the upper parts.

 - Day 1: Arrive at Kathmandu airport (1,302m/4,270ft)

 Upon arrival at Tribhuwan International airport, our representative will be awaiting you to welcome with Nepal Sanctuary Treks placard.
 You will be then escorted and transfer to hotel.
 Further details and short preliminary briefing will be provided after transferring to the hotel.
 Stay overnight in Hotel.